 What’s the Best Method for Learning Latin?

 The lines have been drawn for decades now, and the history goes back even further than that for those willing to join the fray.
 I’ll simplify things.
-The extremes can be called decoders and acquisitionists.
+The two extremes employ opposite methods, either analysis or acquisition.

 The decoders insist on always treating Latin like Math.
 The only way to understand the sentence is to translate it into English.
 Sentences are problems to be solved.
 Latin isn’t meant to be spoken because it’s dead.
 Dissection and labeling are the keys to understanding.
 Everything must be translated into English before we can assert that a student “undertands”